lnsayer/my-website/_posts/Graph Neural Network Project: Drug Discovery with the BACE dataset.md

 <img src="https://lnsayer.github.io/my-website/files/bace_dataset/new_avg_confusion_matrix_gine_conv.png" alt="Untitled" style="height:auto;">

-We can see the main difference between the two models is that the GCN model makes more false positive predictions, i.e. its
+We can see that the main difference between the two models is that the GCN model makes more false positive predictions, i.e. its precision is worse.